 Travel, Write and learn about online publishing in a GoNOMAD Internship

-GoNOMAD Travel in nearby South Deerfield is looking for interns for this summer and for fall spring.
+GoNOMAD Travel in nearby South Deerfield is looking for interns for this summer and for fall or spring 2019.
 We offer a great training for anyone who is looking at getting a job in publishing.
 We'll show you editorial, marketing, social media and how we make money publishing travel stories.
 Interns also travel and write about destinations and write articles, do social media campaigns, email and office tasks.

 This is one internship that is guaranteed to help you after college, and it's hands-on and it's fun.
 15 hours of work weekly, 3 hours in the South Deerfield office 12 on your own.

 More than 100 young men and women have been through the GoNOMAD internship program since we began it in 2004.
 Dozens of articles trips all over the world, and a legacy of learning that's unmatched in the Valley.
 Publishing is changing and we know which way it's going.
 From mobile to social, SEO to queries, we can show you how we do it and you can be a part of an exciting web publisher blazing new trails!

 Jill Webb, UMass Amherst journalism and communication major, Spring 2018 intern:

 “Interning at GoNOMAD has been super beneficial in furthering my writing and editing skills.
 I had never written pieces about international topics, and connecting with and interviewing with sources from all over the globe was really exciting.

 I got to write about a lot of interesting topics between European road trips, urban farming, expeditions in North Korea, and more.